IBM 7090: IBM 7094

 An upgraded version, the IBM 7094, was first installed in September 1962.
 It has seven index registers, instead of three on the earlier machines.
-The 7094 console has a distinctive box on top that displays lights for the four new index registers.
-The 7094 introduced double-precision floating point and additional instructions, but is largely backward compatible with the 7090.
+The 7151-2 Console Control Unit for the 7094 has a distinctive box on top that displays lights for the four new index registers.
+The 7094 introduced double-precision floating-point arithmetic and additional instructions, but largely maintained backward compatibility with the 7090.

-Although the 7094 has 4 more index registers than the 709 and 7090, at power-on time it is in multiple tag mode, compatible with the 709 and 7090, and requires a Leave Multiple Tag Mode instruction in order to enter seven index register mode and use all 7 index registers.
+Although the 7094 has four more index registers than the 709 and 7090, at power-on time it is in multiple tag mode, compatible with the 709 and 7090, and requires a Leave Multiple Tag Mode instruction in order to enter seven index register mode and use all seven index registers.
 In multiple tag mode, when more than one bit is set in the tag field, the contents of the two or three selected index registers are logically ORed, not added, together, before the decrement takes place.
 In seven index register mode, if the three-bit tag field is not zero, it selects just one of seven index registers, however, the program can return to multiple tag mode with the instruction Enter Multiple Tag Mode, restoring 7090 compatibility.

 In April 1964, the first 7094 II was installed, which had almost twice as much general speed as the 7094 due to a faster clock cycle, dual memory banks and improved overlap of instruction execution, an early instance of pipelined design.

 IBM 7040/7044

-In 1963, IBM introduced two new, lower cost machines called the IBM 7040 and 7044.
-They have a 36-bit architecture based on the 7090, but with some instructions omitted or optional, and simplified input/output that allows the use of more modern, higher performance peripherals from the IBM 1400 series.
+In 1963, IBM introduced two new, lower-cost machines called the IBM 7040 and 7044.
+They have a 36-bit architecture based on the 7090, but with some instructions omitted or optional, and simplified input/output that allows the use of more modern, higher-performance peripherals from the IBM 1400 series.